 This site is a collection point for images and information about Latvian aviation, 1918–1940.

-When the Soviet Union dissolved, historical material which had previously been kept from the public began to re-appear.
-Perhaps most interesting of all, this included old photographs of Latvia's first fliers, the aircraft they flew, and Latvia's earliest aerodromes.
+When the Soviet Union disintegrated, historical material previously kept from the public began to re-appear.
+Perhaps most interesting of all, this included old photographs of Latvia's first airmen, their aircraft, and Latvia's earliest aerodromes.

 I began purchasing and collecting these photos.
 I eagerly read